majick/nativefier/contrib/README.md

 ```
 --inject nativefier.ignore-zoom.js
 ```

-Thx [actual dude](https://github.com/electron/electron/issues/8793#issuecomment-648307765) who waded through all the broken fucked up non-solutions that Electron themselves keep murdering.
+The [actual dude](https://github.com/electron/electron/issues/8793#issuecomment-648307765) who waded through all the broken fucked up non-solutions that Electron themselves keep murdering.
 This is the thing that keeps accidental Cmd-Minus from firing.
 So that, y'know, you can type Option-Shift-Minus without fear of blowing up the window.